Anti-Western sentiment

-Anti-Western sentiment, also known as anti-Atlanticism or Westernophobia, refers to broad opposition, bias, or hostility towards the people, culture, or policies of the Western world.
+Anti-Western sentiment, also known as anti-Atlanticism, Westophobia or Westernophobia, refers to the irrational fear, broad opposition, bias, or hostility towards the people, culture, or policies of the Western world.

 This sentiment is found worldwide.
 It often stems from anti-imperialism and criticism of past colonial actions by Western powers.
-For example, in Africa, figures like Patrice Lumumba and Mobutu Sese Seko blamed the West for imperialism in the Congo region.
+For example, in Africa, figures like Patrice Lumumba blamed the West for imperialism in the Congo region.
 In Ethiopia, resentment over internal politics and conflict resolution during the Tigray war led to anti-Western sentiment.
 In the Middle East, Pan-Arabism and Islamism contribute to anti-Western attitudes.
 Jihadist groups like Al-Qaeda and ISIS view Western countries as targets for terrorism due to perceived insults against Islam and military interventions in Muslim countries.
 Many Latin American countries harbor criticism due to historical American and European interventions.
 In Russia, anti-Western sentiment has been endorsed by many.
 Russian leaders have traditionally rejected Western liberalism which they see as a threat to Russian hegemony in the region.

 The phenomenon is often exacerbated by contemporary events.
 In recent decades, anti-Western feelings have been fueled by factors such as the Iraq War, support for Israel, and sanctions against countries like Iran.

 Definition and usage

-In many modern cases, anti-Western sentiment is fueled by anti-imperialism, particularly against countries that are "deemed guilty for colonial crimes of the past and present," such as Germany, the United Kingdom, France, Spain and Portugal.
-Anti-Western sentiment occurs in many countries, including the West – especially European countries.
-Broad anti-Western sentiment also exists in the Muslim world against Europeans and Americans.
-Anti-American sentiment stems from US support for Israel, the 2003 invasion of Iraq, and numerous sanctions against Iran.
+The Iraqi journalist Ghaith Abdul-Ahad argued in a 2012 opinion piece for The Guardian that modern anti-Western sentiment, in particular the form which exists in the Muslim world, stems from perceptions of Western nations as imperialist.
+Abdul-Ahad further argued that although European nations are frequently "deemed guilty for colonial crimes of the past and present", opposition to United States foreign policy (including America's support for Israel, the US-led occupation of Iraq and American sanctions against Iran in particular) constitutes the primary driving factor behind anti-Western sentiment.

-Samuel P. Huntington argues that after the Cold War, international conflict over economic ideology would be replaced with conflict over cultural differences.
+Samuel P. Huntington argued in 1993 that after the Cold War ended international conflict over economic ideology would be replaced with conflict over cultural differences.
 His "Clash of Civilizations" argues that economic and political regionalism will increasingly shift non-Western countries towards geopolitical engagement with countries that share their values.
 He argues that Muslim population growth simultaneous to a growth in Islamic fanaticism is leading to a rejection of Westernization.